OpenFreeEnergy/openfe/docs/guide/cli/cli_yaml.rst

     settings:
       central_ligand: 0

-Whereas if we wanted to specify the ligand named "0", we would instead explicitly pass this as **a string** to the yaml settings file ::
+Whereas if we wanted to specify the ligand named "0", we would instead explicitly pass this as **a string** to the YAML settings file ::

   network: